opsgang/libs/bash/std/functions.git.md

 runs [check\_for\_changes](#check_for_changes) and
 [sha_in_origin](#sha_in_origin) for **current dir**.

-If $DEVMODE is non-empty, the checks will be skipped.
+If $DEVMODE is set, the checks will be skipped.

 #### Example